gvost/dfm-static/README.md

 When the user submits a comment on the contact page, an ajax post request is sent to php/contact_submit.php.
 That script invokes the php mail function to send an email to DFM.

+When we go to production DFM'S EMAIL SHOULD BE ADDED to the php script in line 15.